Are You Growing Toxic Mold Spores?

 - Airborne chemicals/gasses

-Unsightly mold and musty odors— the bi-product from breakdown of the matter it grows on can pose potential health problems as well as structural damage.
-Mold can cause allergies, infections and at its worst, toxic mold can cause a sick building and a myriad of symptoms that can affect quality of life.
-When humans spend time in an environment where mold or fungi are present they can experience respiratory issues such as asthma, headaches, infections, and other unpleasant physical symptoms
+Ugly mold and musty odors are the bi-product from the breakdown of matter.
+Anything it grows on can pose potential health problems and structural damage.
+Mold can cause allergies, infections and at its worst, a sick building that can affect quality of life.
+When people spend time in an environment where mold or fungi are present they can experience respiratory problems.
+Respiratory issues such as asthma, headaches, infections, and other symptoms are common.

 Mold remediation expert, Spencer Yaklin, CEO of Advance Restoration gives us some perspective, “If you ‘re experiencing respiratory issues with no known cause and, you are concerned about mold, you can have the moist areas tested to determine the mold species by a professional hygienist.
-The hygienist will supply a report of the types of mold present and their potential risk assessment.
-Large amounts of mold will require specialized techniques and personal protective gear for proper and safe removal.
-Hiring a professional to remediate the mold based on that testing, and using appropriate corresponding mold remediation techniques is critical to stopping the growth of mold and avoiding its return”.
+Large amounts of mold will require specialized techniques.
+Personal protective gear is necessary for proper and safe removal.
+Hiring a professional to remediate the mold based on testing is the best course of action.
+Remediation is critical to stopping the growth of mold and avoiding its return”.

 - Commercial Strength dehumidifiers